 With most of your employees active on social media (even during work hours), you'll need to set a code of conduct to govern employee usage.

-Key elements of a corporate social media policy
+Key elements of a company social media policy

 1. Define your company's attitude to social media